04 May Staying cool when the shit hits the fan is possible even with ADHD

 Photo by Vladislav Babienko

-How we ‘deal’ when the heat is on is always important and even more so right now.
-For example, in my situation, I can fret about less paid work coming my way during this pandemic or I can see this as an incredible opportunity to offer people complimentary sessions for developing skills for managing stress—which is needed now more than ever.
+The heat is on big time right now, and those of us with ADHD may be even more derailed by lockdowns.
+I’m digging deep to respond instead of reacting to the stress we’re all under.
+I can fret about less paid work coming my way during this pandemic or I can see this as an incredible opportunity to offer people complimentary sessions for developing skills for managing stress—which is needed now more than ever.

 Or I can do a bit of both, honouring that my concerns are valid but also knowing that to focus on this will not help, redirecting my gaze and energy instead to the incredible opportunities inherent in adversity.